mgnsk/balafon/README.md

 ## Syntax

-The language consists of commands and note lists.
-It is possible to group commands and notes in bars.
+The language consists of commands and note lists, it is evaluated line by line from top to bottom.
+This makes an implementation capable of using both live and file inputs.
+Commands apply globally unless specified in a named bar that can be called later.

 - #### Comments
   ```
   // This is a line comment.
   ```
 - #### Commands

   ```
   // Assign a note.
   assign c 60

   // Start message.
-Useful for controlling a DAW which records MIDI input.
   start

   // Stop message.
   stop

   // Set the time signature.
-  // Optional and applicable only as the first command in a bar.
   timesig 4 4

-  // Set the current global tempo.
+  // Set the tempo.
   tempo 120

-  // Set the current global MIDI channel.
+  // Set the channel for all notes after this statement.
   channel 10

   // Set current global velocity.